danielfoehrKn/kubeswitch/README.md

 ### Limitations

 Please make sure there are no kubeconfig files that have the same context name within one directory.
-Define [multiple search paths](docs/kubeconfig_stores.md#search-multiple-directories-on-the-local-filesystem) using the switch config.
+Define multiple search paths using the [configuration file](docs/kubeconfig_stores.md).

 ### Future Plans